-Stakeholder group Role/ connection and expectation Benefits of involvement Level of interest Level of influence within IAP2 Spectrum 3 Level of impact Comms channels influential role in communicating issues.
-Media will expect to be - Kept informed of changes at a high level Made aware of important decisionmaking milestones Have access to people and information as needed. to share information, but it needs to be managed through the comms team. changes to significant as changes arise. to this process but hold a great deal of influence. media, Council meetings.
+Stakeholder group Role/ connection and expectation Benefits of involvement Level of interest Level of influence within IAP2 Spectrum Level of impact Comms channels influential role in communicating issues.
+Media will expect to be - Kept informed of changes at a high level. - Made aware of important decision- making milestones. - Have access to people and information as needed. to share information, but it needs to be managed through the comms team. changes to significant as changes arise. to this process but hold a great deal of influence. media, Council meetings.
 Put forward people (staff and community leaders) to be interviewed / discuss the option of running a weekly/monthly feature on 'Planning for Te Puke's future' or some other name where a different element or topic could be unpacked and explained?
 Western Bay staff Other groups within Council will expect to be kept informed at a high level, for their own planning and communication purposes.
 Keeping these interest groups informed will ensure that we can stay abreast with Moderate level of interest - but changes to significant as changes arise.
 Consult / collaborate High impact.
 Direct comms, section on WestWorld

-Stakeholder group Role/ connection and expectation Benefits of involvement Level of interest Level of influence within IAP2 Spectrum 3 Level of impact Comms channels their plans.
+Stakeholder group Role/ connection and expectation Benefits of involvement Level of interest Level of influence within IAP2 Spectrum Level of impact Comms channels their plans.
 Kainga Ora Critical for the planning of future housing Can align planning processes Moderate.
 Collaborate / partner High impact.
 Direct comms creates new/ leverage existing relationships.
 MfE Critical for the planning of future housing needs Understand trends from around NZ to incorporate / respond to locally.
 Moderate level of interest - but may changes to significant as changes arise.
 Consult / collaborate High impact.
 Direct comms creates new / leverage existing relationships.
 Health Responsible for coordinating health resources and nationally and responding to large public health issues.
 Align planning and outcomes, leverage from their expertise and knowledge of related trends, ensure plans meet national best practice for Moderate level of interest - but changes to significant as changes arise.
 Consult / collaborate High impact.
 Direct comms creates new / leverage existing relationships.

-Stakeholder Role/ connection and Benefits of Level of interest Level of influence Level of impact Comms

-group expectation involvement within IAP2 Spectrum 3 channels

-this sector.

-Ministry of Play a direct role in Align Moderate level Consult / collaborate High impact.
-Direct comms

-Education planning for the future planning and of interest - but creates new /

-infrastructure needed outcomes, changes to leverage

-to support schools in leverage from significant as existing

-growing communities. their expertise changes arise. relationships.

-and

-knowledge of

-related

-trends, ensure

-plans meet

-national best

-practice for

-this sector.

-Share our

-feedback and

-findings for

-their

-purposes.

-BOPRC/ other These groups are Keeping these Moderate level Consult / collaborate High impact.
-Direct comms

-local Councils instigating change and groups of interest - but creates new /

-running similar informed will changes to leverage

-processes. ensure that significant as existing

-They will expect to be we can stay changes arise. relationships.

-kept informed at a high abreast with Section on

-level. their plans / WestWorld

-NPS directives

-Te Puke COLAB Umbrella group for This group High - their work Empower / collaborate High impact.
-Direct comms

-group several social sector have been is affected by - we'll potentially look through
+Stakeholder group Role/ connection and expectation Benefits of involvement Level of interest Level of influence within IAP2 Spectrum Level of impact Comms channels this sector.
+Ministry of Education Play a direct role in planning for the future infrastructure needed to support schools in growing communities.
+Align planning and outcomes, leverage from their expertise and knowledge of related trends, ensure plans meet national best practice for this sector.
+Share our feedback and findings for their purposes.
+Moderate level of interest - but changes to significant as changes arise.
+Consult / collaborate High impact.
+Direct comms creates new / leverage existing relationships.
+BOPRC/ other local Councils These groups are instigating change and running similar processes.
+They will expect to be kept informed at a high level.
+Keeping these groups informed will ensure that we can stay abreast with their plans / NPS directives Moderate level of interest - but changes to significant as changes arise.
+Consult / collaborate High impact.
+Direct comms creates new / leverage existing relationships.
+Section on WestWorld Te Puke COLAB group Umbrella group for several social sector This group have been High - their work is affected by Empower / collaborate - we'll potentially look High impact.
+Direct comms through